Hazel: Secure and Efficient Disaggregated Storage: Conclusions

 \section{Conclusions}

-We presented \projectnameSpace, a secure disaggregated storage solution.
-We introduce a control path that disaggregates the freshness checks and scales to PB-scale disks, and modify the data path to introduce novel concepts such as metadata cache and eventual consistency.
-These enable \projectnameSpace to achieve overheads as little as 2\% while providing confidentiality, integrity, and freshness.
-Combined with our portable SPDK implementation and BF3 support, we believe \projectnameSpace is a fundamental step for the future of scalable CC in datacenters.
+We presented \projectnameSpace, a first-of-a-kind secure disaggregated storage solution.
+We introduce a control path that disaggregates freshness checks and scales to PB-scale disks, and modify the data path to introduce novel concepts, such as a metadata cache and eventual consistency.
+These enable \projectnameSpace to achieve overheads as little as 2\% on example applications while providing confidentiality, integrity, and freshness.
+Combined with our portable SPDK implementation and BF3 support, we believe \projectnameSpace is a fundamental step for the future of scalable CC in supercomputers and data center clusters.